IBM/FfDL/README.md

 * To remove FfDL on your Cluster, simply run `make undeploy`

-* Since the current implementation of FfDL will need write access for its mounted volume, if you are using Kubernetes 1.9.4 or above, please modify the feature gate `ReadOnlyAPIDataVolumes=false`.
+* Since the current implementation of FfDL needs write access for its mounted volume, if you are using Kubernetes 1.9.4 or above, please modify the feature gate `ReadOnlyAPIDataVolumes=false`.

 ## 9. References